ngti/svg-grabber/README.md

 ## Developer mode
 If you would like to modify this extension, you will need to install it manually.
 Clone, download or fork this repository.
 In Chrome Extnesions page `chrome://extensions/`.
 Developer mode must be enabled, then click the button **Load unpacked extension**.

-## Documentation
-Goggle provides documetnation an example on how to write extensions

 ![alt text](/images/svg-grabber-local-install.png "svg-grabber local install")

 Feel free to send a pull request if you've made an improvement.

+## Documentation
+Goggle provides sufficient information an examples on how to write extensions, for more infromation visit https://developer.chrome.com/extensions/devguide.

 ## Third party libraries
 Svg-grabber uses the following libraries: